 18) In case the eligible assessee files his objections with DRP, the NFAC shall forward the directions received from DRP to the concerned AU.
 The AU shall prepare a draft assessment order in conformity with DRP and forward a copy of such order to the NFAC.

-19) The NFAC shall finalise the assessment within 1 month from the end of the month in which the direction was received and serve a copy of the order to the assessee along with the notice for initiating penalty proceedings and demand notice, if any, stating the sum payable or refund due.
+19) The NFAC shall finalize the assessment within 1 month from the end of the month in which the direction was received and serve a copy of the order to the assessee along with the notice for initiating penalty proceedings and demand notice, if any, stating the sum payable or refund due.

-20) After the assessment gets completed, the NFAC shall transfer all the electronic records to the Assessing Officer having jurisdiction over such case for initiating such action as may be required.
+20) After the assessment gets completed, the NFAC shall transfer all the electronic records to the Assessing Officer having jurisdiction over the such case for initiating such action as may be required.

 The ‘Eligible Assessee’ has been discussed under section 144C(1) and includes:

 The faceless assessment Scheme has revolutionized the way assessment proceedings are conducted in India.
 In case you require any assistance with respect to your faceless assessment proceedings,

 Leave a Reply

 Your email address will not be published.
 Required fields are marked *